Gare du Nord: Current building

+On the main façade are allegorical sculptures that represent the principal cities served by the company at the time of construction.
+At the top stands Paris sculpted by Pierre-Jules Cavelier, surrounded by eight international destinations: from west to east (left to right), Frankfurt (by Gabriel Thomas), Amsterdam (by Charles Gumery), Warsaw and Brussels (by François Jouffroy), London and Vienna (by Jean-Louis Jaley), Berlin (by Jean-Joseph Perraud), and Cologne (by Mathurin Moreau).
+Lower down are the destinations in France, also from west to east: Boulogne and Compiegne by Cavelier, Saint-Quentin and Cambrai by Auguste Ottin, Beauvais and Lille by Charles-François Lebœuf, Amiens and Rouen by Eugène-Louis Lequesne, Arras and Laon by Théodore-Charles Gruyère, Calais and Valenciennes by Philippe Joseph Henri Lemaire, and Douai and Dunkirk by Gustave Crauck.

 It was originally planned that a monumental avenue would be constructed leading up to the station's façade, cutting through the old street layout.
 Between 1838 and 1859, around a dozen separate proposals to redevelop the streets around Gare du Nord were tabled.
 However, no such redevelopment ever happened despite the extensive rebuilding of Paris headed by the Baron Georges-Eugène Haussmann; the Gare du Nord's absence from Haussmann's work has been referred to as "exhibiting arbitrariness and inconsistency".
 According to the railway historian Micheline Nilsen, the decision not to proceed with the redevelopment has been typically attributed to Haussmann and his personal displeasure that the city would have to bear such great expense on behalf of the Gare du Nord, and that Haussmann's overall attitude led to a pronounced understatement of the railways.
-Whatever the reason, the station has persistently suffered problems with a lack of space and poor access.
+Be that as it may, the station has persistently suffered problems with a lack of space and poor access.

-Services
+Further development

 Like other Parisian railway stations, the Gare du Nord rapidly proved to be too small to handle persistent increases in railway traffic.
 Accordingly, the station has been periodically reconfigured.
 During 1884, engineers were able to install five supplementary tracks.
 During 1889, the station's interior was completely rebuilt, while an extension was constructed along its eastern side to serve the suburban rail lines.
 Further rounds of expansion work were carried out between the 1930s and the 1960s.

 Beginning in 1906 and 1908, the station was served by the Metro Line 4 (which crosses Paris from north to south) and the terminus of Metro Line 5 (which ran to Étoile through Place d'Italie.
 In 1942, Line 5 was extended towards the northern suburbs of Pantin and Bobigny, while its south terminus was set to Place d'Italie.
 Metro Line 2 (station La Chapelle) is linked to the Gare du Nord by a long, arched circular underground passageway.

 During 1994, the arrival of high speed Eurostar international services required another reorganisation of the rail tracks: